Neurosarcoidosis is a complication of sarcoidosis, in which inflammation occurs in the brain, spinal cord, and other areas of the nervous system.

 Sarcoidosis - nervous system

-Sarcoidosis is a long-term disorder that affects many parts of the body, mostly the lungs.
+Sarcoidosis is a chronic disease that affects many parts of the body, mostly the lungs.
 In a small number of people, the disease involves some part of the nervous system.
 This is called neurosarcoidosis.

 Neurosarcoidosis may affect any part of the nervous system.
-Sudden, facial weakness (facial palsy) is a common neurological symptom that involves the nerves to the muscles of the face.
+Sudden, facial weakness (facial palsy or facial droop) is a common neurological symptom that involves the nerves to the muscles of the face.
 Any other nerve in the skull can be affected, including those in the eye and those that control taste, smell, or hearing.

 The condition can also affect the parts of the brain involved in regulating many body functions, such as temperature, sleep, and stress responses.